DerekChen1/ROARRACING/readme.md

 # Robot Open Autonomous Racing (ROAR)

-This is a submission for the 2023 Summer ROAR Competition
+The winning submission for the 2023 Summer ROAR Competition!